SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

 type: markdown
 ---

-<p>This document covers the naming conventions used in the Spine framework, and in applications
+<p>This document covers the naming conventions for the code.
+Some of these contentions are used by
-based on the framework that we wrote.
-Some of these contentions are used by the framework and code generation tools.
-Others are our recommendations that we find useful for naming and structuring the code.</p>
+the framework and code generation, and as such are required.
+Others are our recommendations that we find useful for making things clear and structuring the code.</p>

 ## Proto files